Natural selection: By resource being competed for

-The peacock's elaborate plumage is mentioned by Darwin as an example of sexual selection, and is a classic example of Fisherian runaway, driven to its conspicuous size and coloration through mate choice by females over many generations.
+The peacock's elaborate plumage is mentioned by Darwin as an instance of sexual selection.
+It is a classic case of Fisherian runaway, driven to its conspicuous size and coloration through mate choice by females over many generations.

 Finally, selection can be classified according to the resource being competed for.
 Sexual selection results from competition for mates.
 Sexual selection typically proceeds via fecundity selection, sometimes at the expense of viability.
 Ecological selection is natural selection via any means other than sexual selection, such as kin selection, competition, and infanticide.
 Following Darwin, natural selection is sometimes defined as ecological selection, in which case sexual selection is considered a separate mechanism.

 Sexual selection as first articulated by Darwin (using the example of the peacock's tail) refers specifically to competition for mates, which can be intrasexual, between individuals of the same sex, that is male–male competition, or intersexual, where one gender chooses mates, most often with males displaying and females choosing.
 However, in some species, mate choice is primarily by males, as in some fishes of the family Syngnathidae.

 Phenotypic traits can be displayed in one sex and desired in the other sex, causing a positive feedback loop called a Fisherian runaway, for example, the extravagant plumage of some male birds such as the peacock.
 An alternate theory proposed by the same Ronald Fisher in 1930 is the sexy son hypothesis, that mothers want promiscuous sons to give them large numbers of grandchildren and so choose promiscuous fathers for their children.
 Aggression between members of the same sex is sometimes associated with very distinctive features, such as the antlers of stags, which are used in combat with other stags.
 More generally, intrasexual selection is often associated with sexual dimorphism, including differences in body size between males and females of a species.